 THE MOON SHOTS PROGRAM

 Embedded within MD Anderson’s culture of innovative academic science and clinical excellence, the institute aligns drug discovery and development research directly with the world-class science and clinical care for which MD Anderson is known.
 The mission is to bring novel, more effective therapeutics to patients.
-The first, IACS-10759, is already in clinical trials and several new drugs are expected to enter clinical testing in 2018.
+Two small molecules discovered and developed by IACS, IACS-10759 and IPN-60090, already are in Phase I trials for various cancer types, with additional drugs expected to enter clinical testing in 2019.

 - A highly experienced team of professional drug discovery and development scientists

 by the best physician-scientists in the nation, who treat more than

 120,000 cancer patients per year

 informed, patient-oriented research programs that are focused on